kuzudb/explorer/README.md

 ## Get started

-KùzuExplorer is a web application that is launched from a deployed Docker image.
+Kùzu Explorer is a web application that is launched from a deployed Docker image.
 Please refer to the [Docker documentation](https://docs.docker.com/get-docker/) for details on how to install and use Docker.

-Below we show two different ways to launch KùzuExplorer.
-Each of these options make KùzuExplorer accessible on [http://localhost:8000](http://localhost:8000).
+Below we show two different ways to launch Kùzu Explorer.
+Each of these options make Kùzu Explorer accessible on [http://localhost:8000](http://localhost:8000).
 If the launching is successful, you should see the logs similar to the following in your shell:

 ```
 Access mode: READ_WRITE